vigetlabs/sxsw/project-2/readme.md

 #### Challenge

 - Keep track of how many times you've clicked the button and figure out how to send that data in the text message.
+  - Note, you can only publish Particle events with string data.
+You can convert integers to strings with the `String()` function: https://docs.particle.io/reference/firmware/photon/#string-